KanoComputing/kano-debber/README.md

 Small tool for the creation of deb packages from Kano GitHub repos.

-Only supported on Debian Wheezy systems and on Kano-Devbox
+**Note**: you are only supposed to run this on Debian based systems and in Kano-Devbox

 ## Installation